 Attracting new subscribers to your video membership site is a lot like courting.
 From making a good first impression to creating desire and building trust, expanding your subscriber base is very much dependent on your ability to build longterm relationships with your customers.

-Research has found that when consumers engage with their favorite brands, they exhibit the same physical and emotional reactions as when they interact with people they like, as seen in the video below.
+Research has found that when consumers engage with their favorite brands, they exhibit the same physical and emotional reactions as when they interact with people they like.

 While this may seem a little weird at first – after all, how excited can you get about your favorite soda?
 Thinking about expanding your subscriber base in this way can give you useful insight into converting your visitors into loyal members for years to come.